Ahmad-ElHajj/scipy_proceedings/README.md

 ### Author Deadlines

-- Apr 26: Authors invited to submit full papers
+- May 2: Authors invited to submit full papers
-- May 3: Webinar offered to authors
+- May 9: Webinar offered to authors
-- Jun 7: Deadline to submit first draft by authors
+- Jun 13: Deadline to submit first draft by authors
-  - Reviewers comment on papers to authors during this period.
-  - Authors also respond to review comments with improvements to papers during this period.
+  - During this initial review period, authors may still refine their first draft.
+  - Authors and reviewers should be in open communication so reviewers do not spend all their energy on an unfinished draft.
+- Jul 10: Initial complete review
+  - At this point, the author should consider their submission a final draft.
+  - Any author revisions should only be in response to reviewer comments.
-- Sept 2: Final author revision deadline
+- Aug 22: Final author revision deadline
   - Authors put down their pens.

 ### General Information and Guidelines for Authors

 - Papers are formatted using MyST ([mystmd.org](https://mystmd.org)) or LaTeX (which also uses [MyST](https://mystmd.org), please see notes on LaTeX below)
 - The paper is written and reviewed using the interactive HTML view (i.e. `myst start`), the PDF is built upon acceptance only
-- Example papers are provided in `papers/00_myst_template` and `papers/00_tex_template`
+- Example papers are provided in `papers/myst_template` and `papers/tex_template`
   - These papers provide examples of how to:
     - Label figures, equations and tables
     - Use math markup
     - Include code snippets
     - Use a BibTeX files and/or DOIs for citations
-- When creating your pull-request, add a pull-request label of `paper` to trigger the build process.
+- When creating your pull-request, add a pull-request label of `draft` to trigger the build process.
 If you do not add this, a proceedings chair member will add it for you.
 - Authors may include a project or consortium (e.g. [The Jupyter Project](https://raw.githubusercontent.com/scipy-conference/scipy_proceedings/2018/papers/project_jupyter/paper.rst))
 - There must be at least one corresponding author, and this must be a specific person with a valid email address
 - Authors of papers from previous SciPys may change their name on their published work by contacting the Proceedings Co-chairs
-- All citations that have DOIs should include those DOIs in the paper's references section, see [`mybib.bib`](./papers/00_myst_template/mybib.bib).
+- All citations that have DOIs should include those DOIs in the paper's references section, see [`mybib.bib`](./papers/myst_template/mybib.bib).
 - All figures and tables should have captions.
 - Figures and tables should be positioned close to their explanatory text.
 - All abbreviations should be identified in your `myst.yml` ([docs](https://mystmd.org/guide/glossaries-and-terms#abbreviations))